jtrain/jtrain.github.com/_posts/2013-01-09-procedureus-is-sweetprocess.md

 ---
-title: "SweetProcess - (was ProcedureUs)"
+title: "SweetProcess - was ProcedureUs"
 abstract: "ProcedureUs has changed it's name.
 We are now SweetProcess.
 Find out why and how to name your business"
 image: "http://www.example.com/images/image.jpg"
 published: true